How To: Attach Almost Any File Type to Notes on Your iPhone or iPad

 It's no secret that Apple's Notes app supports attachments such as photos, videos, and web links, as well as other file types like PDFs, word documents, spreadsheets, locations on a map, and audio tracks.
 While images, videos, and document scans are simple to add on an iPhone or iPad, other file types aren't as easy — at least until you know how.

-The Old Way to Add Attachments in a Note
+How to Add Attachments in Notes

 • Attach File: This opens the Files app, allowing you to select a file stored on iCloud Drive, your device's local storage, or a third-party storage provider, such as Box, Dropbox, OneDrive, or Google Drive.
 You can even choose a file from your Mac on the same Wi-Fi network if you've set up a server connection to it.